dm7500/dm7500.github.io/_posts/2011-06-22-high-fashion-low-security.md

 published: true
 ---

+>NOTE: This post was originally made on June 22, 2011, in a unedited form.
+After discussions with law enforcement, I have redacted the content, and reposted it here for archiving.

 Recently, my girlfriend had an interview with a local fashion designer, and was telling me about it at work one day.
 I was bored, and being fashion illiterate, I Googled the designers name to look the designer up.
 Apparently, he’d done work for the Kardashians, Lindsay Lohan, and Paris Hilton among others; a pretty big name in the industry apparently.

 Then I found his websites actual Google entry.
 Suddenly, fashion seemed much more interesting to me…